 FR apparels do not catch fire or continue to burn because they are not made of synthetic materials such as acetate, polyester, rayon and nylon.
 According to OSHA flame, resistant clothing should be made of 100% wool and cotton.
 You will need to check if the weight is appropriate to the electric arc condition and flame.

 Fabric that is used for FR clothing helps you to check its level of protection, value and comfortability.
 Not all clothing is the same which are used by workers in the industry like pulp and paper, electric arc, and many more.
 They need to be carefully weighed before you decide to purchase them required for your working conditions.
 The weight measures the difference in FR and also designs.
-Therefore, and check different types of garments available in fire-resistant categories and match your requirements.
+Therefore, click here to learn more and check different types of garments available in fire-resistant categories and match your requirements.
 Cowpokes Work & Western is an excellent platform for purchasing fire resistant work clothes that are comfortable and focus entirely on your protection.

 Whenever you buy any FR outfit, never go for the cheap product because that becomes expensive for people in the long run.
 There are mainly two types of fire-resistant fabrics, i.e., treated fabric and natural fabric.
 The protection that workers get from these fabrics does not wash out or wear out with time.
 The garment will always stay flame-resistant doesn’t matter how long you wear it.